Save

 liquid.
 Alternatively, the exposure time period of the

-hydrocarbon liquid to the applied electric field may be varied
+hydrocarbon liquid to the applied electric field may be

-liquid to the applied electric field may both be varied to
+the hydrocarbon liquid to the applied electric field may

-conduit.
-In a further embodiment, the inner cavity of the
+the conduit.
+In a further embodiment, the inner cavity of

-conduit and each electrically charged plate may be
+the conduit and each electrically charged plate may be

 cylindrically-shaped, with the electrically charged plates